Punctate inner choroidopathy (PIC)

 People often notice symptoms for the first time as young adults, and it usually affects both eyes at the same time.

-Treatments fall into short-term 'rescue' and long-term 'prevention'.
+Treatments for PIC fall into short-term 'rescue' and long-term 'prevention'.
 Rescue treatments use corticosteroid tablets or injections to suppress the inflammation, or anti-VEGF injections to stop new blood vessels spreading and leaking.

 Once inflammation is brought under control, preventative treatment may be used to reduce the risk of a future flare-up.